Richard Divila

 Ricardo Ramsey "Richard" Divila (30 May 1945 – 25 April 2020) was a Brazilian motorsports designer.
-He worked in Formula One, Formula Two, Formula Three, Formula 3000 and sports car racing.
+He worked in Formula One, Formula Two, Formula Three, Formula 3000, Super Formula, IndyCar, touring car racing, sports car racing, rallying, rally raid, ice racing, truck racing, among other disciplines.

 Life and career

 Divila was born in São Paulo.
 He had a very close relationship with Wilson and Emerson Fittipaldi.
-He started by designing Formula Vee and various sports cars for them in Brazil in the 1960s.
+He started by designing Formula Vee and various sports cars for them in Brazil in the 1960s, including the famous Fittipaldi twin-engine Volkswagen Beetle that developed 410 bhp for 407 kg.
 When the brothers established the Fittipaldi Automotive team in Formula One he became the technical director and designed the team's first three cars.
 These three cars had the name "FD" based on Fittipaldi's "F" and Divila's "D" like the Brabham's "BT" (Jack Brabham and Ron Tauranac).
 He remained with the team until it closed down in 1982.

+Divila founded his own research, development and consulting company in the 1980s.
+His early customers included March, Jordan, and several IndyCar teams.